DuckyMomo20012/email-remote-access/README.md

 received emails.

-As the known issue mentioned in the [Mail App](#mail-app) section, the instruction shouldn't be executed in the same time.
+As the known issue mentioned in the [Mail App](#mail-app) section, the instruction shouldn't be executed at the same time.
 So the mail server will delay about `2` seconds before executing the next instructions.

 Each executed instruction will be logged to the file `tmp/log.txt` to prevent it